Museum Quality Bronze Sculptures

 “Rubin Peacock: 50 Years of Bronze Sculpture” is an autobiographical account of Peacock’s career as a sculptor, tracing the enduring influences of his Native American ancestry, upbringing in the rural South, and educational experiences abroad.
 The 202-page, full color book edited by Tom Erhardt and designed by Leni Price, is available or purchase through this site for $39 at the gallery or through VMFA Gift Shop.

-A link will soon be provided to the digital version published by VCU Libraries.
+Click the link below for the the digital version published by VCU Libraries.

 “During my formative high school days, I became a fan of Arthur C. Clarke, the British science fiction writer, science writer, futurist, and inventor.
 It was the 1950s.